rust-lang/reference/src/patterns.md

 Qualified path patterns can only refer to associated constants.

 Constants cannot be a union type.
 Struct and enum constants must have `#[derive(PartialEq, Eq)]` (not merely implemented).

 Path patterns are irrefutable when they refer to structs or an enum variant when the enum has only one variant or a constant whose type is irrefutable.
 They are refutable when they refer to refutable constants or enum variants for enums with multiple variants.

 ## Or-patterns

-_Or-patterns_ are patterns that match on one of two or more sub-patterns (e.g.
-`A | B | C`).
+_Or-patterns_ are patterns that match on one of two or more sub-patterns (for example `A | B | C`).
 They can nest arbitrarily.
 Syntactically, or-patterns are allowed in any of the places where other patterns are allowed (represented by the _Pattern_ production), with the exceptions of `let`-bindings and function and closure arguments (represented by the _PatternNoTopAlt_ production).

 ### Static semantics

 1. Given a pattern `p | q` at some depth for some arbitrary patterns `p` and `q`, the pattern is considered ill-formed if:

    + the type inferred for `p` does not unify with the type inferred for `q`, or
    + the same set of bindings are not introduced in `p` and `q`, or
    + the type of any two bindings with the same name in `p` and `q` do not unify with respect to types or binding modes.

    Unification of types is in all instances aforementioned exact and implicit [type coercions] do not apply.

 2. When type checking an expression `match e_s { a_1 => e_1, ... a_n => e_n }`,
    for each match arm `a_i` which contains a pattern of form `p_i | q_i`,